apache/spark/docs/sql-data-sources-hive-tables.md

     <td><code>builtin</code></td>
     <td>
       Location of the jars that should be used to instantiate the HiveMetastoreClient.
-This property can be one of three options:
+This property can be one of four options:
       <ol>
         <li><code>builtin</code></li>
         Use Hive 2.3.7, which is bundled with the Spark assembly when <code>-Phive</code> is